pvsioweb/pvsio-web/README.md

 To install, use

 ### zip
-Download the zip archive of the project by clicking [here](https://github.com/thehogfather/pvsio-web/archive/master.zip) Extract the zip file to a location of your preference.
+-Download the zip archive of the project from [https://github.com/thehogfather/pvsio-web/archive/master.zip](https://github.com/thehogfather/pvsio-web/archive/master.zip)
+- Extract the zip file to a location of your preference.
-Change directory into the extracted folder and run
+- Change directory into the extracted folder and run

     npm install

+ This step is important since it downloads all the dependencies of the pvsio-web project.
-Continue as in the instruction for ##Running pvsio-web##
+-Continue as in the instruction for 'Running pvsio-web'

 ### npm